mangodairy/mytest/_Kubernetes/KubernetesPart7_PersistentVolume.md

 /data #
 ```

-Yes, it is there.So this is how we will preserve the data.
+Yes, it is there.This is how we will preserve the data.
 {: .notice--success}
 {: style="text-align: justify;"}